bezzad/AdoManager/src/.nuget/readme.txt

 	Any your connections in App.config or Web.config is automatically parsed into `Connections.cs` class to use in design time.

-	I hope to enjoy this library for manage your connection strings by using dapper micro orm.
+	I hope to enjoy this library for manage your connection strings by using dapper micro ORM.